1jour1vin

 Food and wine pairings

-Enjoy with rack of lamb and gravy, homemade mashed potatoes with truffle butter, linguine gratin, truffle slices, and foie gras....
+Serve with a rack of lamb and its juices, homemade mashed potatoes with truffle butter, linguine gratin, truffle shavings, and foie gras....

 Bettane & Desseauve